 Hosted by the Japan America Society, a screening of Hachi: A Dog’s Tale took place on the immaculate grounds of the Riviera Country Club in Los Angeles.
 To announce the event, I was asked about the story behind the making of the film.

 The following interview exerpt was featured in their newsletter.

 What was your inspiration for creating the movie: Hachi, A Dog’s Tale?

-I first saw Hachiko’s bronze statue while visiting Tokyo more than 25 years ago.
-When I learned the story of the loyal dog of 1930’s Japan, it struck deep emotions in me, and I adopted a Japanese Shiba dog upon my return.
+I first saw Hachiko’s bronze statue while visiting Tokyo.
+When I learned the story of the loyal dog of 1930’s Japan, it struck deep emotions in me.
+I adopted a Japanese Shiba Inu puppy upon my return.
 I named him Hachi.
 It was Christmas, he had a red bow around his neck and he was so serene for a puppy.
 I fell in love, and our deep bond continued for 16 years.
 We were inseparable.
 When I traveled, he stayed with my parents who considered Hachi their “grand dog.”

-Hachi had such a calm spirit, and I’d call him Buddha sometimes.
-I really was in awe of his dignified being, and the grace I felt in his presence.
-Any issues of my busy and sometimes complex life really paled when I was with Hachi.
+Hachi had such a calm spirit and I’d call him Buddha sometimes.
+I really was in awe of his dignified being and the grace I felt in his presence.
+Any issues of my busy and sometimes complex life really paled when I was with my canine friend.
 He had this quiet power that emanated from his soul.

 Unlike my parents, I never really was involved in my Japanese heritage until the making of “Hachi: A Dog’s Tale.”
 It was only after I visited Tokyo to discuss the project with Shochiku (the film production and distribution company) that I got to know Japanese on a personal level.